wulf-an/main-jar/docker.md

 | **Data Persistence** | Persists on host when container is deleted | Persists safely across container lifecycles | Erased immediately when container stops |
 | **Primary Use Case** | Sharing source code & configuration files | Persistent databases & application state | Sensitive, ephemeral data & caching |

+-
+-
+-
+##Understanding Docker Images, Pull, and Containers

+Instead of manually downloading and configuring application code and dependencies from scratch, Docker utilizes pre-packaged, ready-to-run environments.
+This approach ensures consistency across different environments, from development to production.

+---

+### 1. Docker Image
+* **Definition:** A Docker image is a read-only template or blueprint that contains everything needed to run an application—including the code, runtime, system tools, libraries, and settings.
+* **Analogy:** Think of a Docker image as a class definition in programming or a software installation ISO file; it is the static blueprint from which containers are created.

+---

+### 2. Docker Pull
+* **Definition:** `docker pull` is the command used to download a Docker image from a centralized registry (such as Docker Hub) onto your local machine.
+* **Process:** When you want an application (like OWASP Juice Shop), Docker checks your local cache; if the image is missing, it fetches the required layers from the remote registry over the internet.

+---

+### 3. Container Creation & Docker Run
+* **Definition:** A container is a runnable, isolated instance of a Docker image.
+When you execute `docker run`, Docker takes the static read-only image and adds a thin writable layer on top of it, turning it into a living, breathing process.
+* **Key Components during Run:**
+  * **Port Mapping (`-p`):** Exposing container ports to the host machine so users or other services can access the application.
+  * **Volume Mounting (`-v`):** Linking persistent storage directories so data survives container deletion.
+  * **Detached Mode (`-d`):** Running the container in the background without locking your terminal session.

+---

+### Summary of Workflow

+1. **Docker Hub (Registry):** Where developers store and share Docker images.
+2. **Docker Pull:** Downloads the image to your local computer.
+3. **Docker Run:** Instantiates the image into an active, running **Docker Container**.

+-

+-

+-

 ### How to Stop the Docker Background Engine